Olympic Qualifier #3/4 Canada

 WHERE CONSISTENCY IS TESTED

 Lac-Beauport, Quebec sat firmly in the second category.
-A two-day FIS World Cup double-header in the heart of the 2026 Olympic qualification season compressed performance, recovery, and decision-making into a narrow window.
+A two-day FIS World Cup double-header during the 2025–26 international season compressed performance, recovery, and decision-making into a narrow window.
 There was no reset between days — only the requirement to return to the same hill and execute again.

-For athletes navigating a shortened qualification calendar, consistency mattered more than a single standout jump.
+For Ashton Salwan, competing within a compressed pre-Olympic World Cup calendar, consistency mattered more than a single standout jump.

 TWO DAYS, ONE HILL

-With earlier schedule disruptions tightening the Olympic qualification window, this stop became a midpoint measure — not of peak difficulty, but of sustainability.
+With schedule disruptions tightening the season overall, this stop became a measure — not of peak difficulty, but of sustainability.
 Athletes were asked to manage energy, adapt quickly, and carry lessons forward from one competition day to the next.

 It was a format that exposed margins.